 I am a Fellow of Royal Society of the Arts (FRSA), Royal Asiatic Society (FRAS) and Higher Education Academy (FHEA).
 I am also a Trustee of UK New Artists (UKNA), a registered charity and National Portfolio Organisation.

 I have organised and curated film programmes for the Nottingham Chinese Independent Film Festival (in collaboration with the Broadway Cinema Nottingham) and various other film screening events and research workshops.
 I have also organised events for the University of Nottingham's LGBT History Month.
 I curated a Chinese queer film programme for the Chinese New Year events at the Nottingham Lakeside Arts.
-I also co-organised the Transnational Radical Film Cultures conference and Queer Asia as Method Roundtable and Townhall.
+I also co-organised the Transnational Radical Film Cultures conference, Queer Asia as Method Roundtable and Townhall, and China and/in the Global South: Cultures, Aesthetics and Politics research symposium.

 I am interested in mediated cultural politics in a transnational context, including but not limited to gay identity and queer activism, community culture and citizen media, as well as independent films and film festivals.
 My research is primarily concerned with how media relate to issues of gender, sexuality and identity, and how they participate in community building, empowerment of minority groups, and grassroots mobilisation.
 It also considers how media and contemporary culture respond to a postsocialist world dominated by neoliberal ideologies, and how socialist and democratic forms of community cultures and social forms are lived and experienced in everyday lives and social movements.